 For instance, having excessive amounts of a chelating agent in an enzymatically driven reaction could cause problems (like too high a concentration of EDTA in a PCR amplification, for instance).

 Tris buffers again give us problems, because Tris contains a reactive amine group.
 If you are trying to make Tris buffer that is RNase free, the amine group on the Tris molecule will react with diethylpyrocarbonate, the chemical typically used to pretreat aqueous solutions that will be use for RNA work.
 So, do not DEPC-treat Tris-containing solutions.
 HEPES also reacts DEPC.
 (Remember too, that MOPS is a much better buffer for most RNA work!)

 Take home message: Buffers are not inert.
 Be careful which ones you chose.

 7. Chemical stability.
 The buffer should be stable and not break down under working conditions.
 It should not oxidize or be affected by the system in which it is being used.
 Try to avoid buffers that contain participants in reactions (e.g., metabolites).

 8. Light absorption.
 The buffer should not absorb UV light at wavelengths that may be used for readouts in photometric experiments.

 9. Ease of Use.
 The buffer components should be easy to obtain and prepare.

-Good defined several characteristics of buffers for biochemical reactions.
+Good’s selection criteria defined several characteristics of buffers for biochemical reactions that has stood the test of time.
+His work set the standard for the many benefits of buffers in biological research.
 No matter what buffer you choose, you need to consider effects of temperature and environment on the buffer and ensure that the buffer you choose will be compatible with your system.